nautobot/nautobot/nautobot/docs/plugins/development.md

 It is highly recommended to have app models inherit from at least `nautobot.apps.models.BaseModel` which provides base functionality and convenience methods common to all models.

-For more advanced usage, you may want to instead inherit from one of Nautobot's "generic" models derived from `BaseModel` -- `nautobot.apps.models.OrganizationalModel` or `nautobot.app.models.PrimaryModel`.
+For more advanced usage, you may want to instead inherit from one of Nautobot's "generic" models derived from `BaseModel` -- `nautobot.apps.models.OrganizationalModel` or `nautobot.apps.models.PrimaryModel`.
 The inherent capabilities provided by inheriting from these various parent models differ as follows:

 | Feature | `django.db.models.Model` | `BaseModel` | `OrganizationalModel` | `PrimaryModel` |
 | ------- | --------------------- | ----------- | --------------------- | -------------- |